Sleeper train from Krakow to Budapest

 Restaurant car on the Berlin to Warsaw train

-The restaurant car of the type used on the Wawel.
+Restaurant car.
 You don't need to reserve a table, just go along and sit down.
-A steward will take your order...
+A steward will take your order.

 Food in therestaurant car on the Berlin-Krakow train Food in therestaurant car on the Berlin-Krakow train